 top of page

-I am an assistant professor at International Centre for Cancer Vaccine Science, University of Gdańsk, supported by a Marie Skłodowska-Curie global fellowship.
-I hold a master's degree in biotechnology from the University of Warsaw and a PhD in biochemistry from the International Institute of Molecular and Cell Biology in Warsaw.
-After that, I trained at the Instituto Gulbenkian de Ciência, Portugal; the Department of Biochemistry, University of Oxford, UK; and the Department of Molecular Biology, Massachusetts General Hospital, Harvard Medical School.
+Hi, I am an assistant professor and a Marie Skłodowska-Curie fellow at the International Centre for Cancer Vaccine Science, University of Gdańsk (PL).
+I hold a master's degree in biotechnology from the University of Warsaw (PL) and a PhD in biochemistry from the International Institute of Molecular and Cell Biology in Warsaw (PL).
+After that, I trained at the Gulbenkian Institute (PT), University of Oxford (UK) and Harvard Medical School (USA).
+I specialize in biomedical research with a focus on gene regulation and epigenetics.
+I am fascinated by how cells remember previous environmental states.
+I am keen to translate this research into the clinic.

 RESEARCH